 RR: I don’t normally spend a lot of time in L.A., but this year, after shooting Top Chef Masters, my husband came out and we spent another month in a borrowed house.
-My son came out too, on spring break.
+My son came out too, on Spring Break.
 It was really wonderful; I spent a lot of time with friends, and we ate way too well.
 L.A. is still the ethnic food capital of America, but now there’s this whole new movement of exciting young chefs who are cooking incredible food.
-And I have to say that being able to go to the farmers market in the middle of winter and find strawberries, avocados, tomatoes, great greens, all that citrus… was really amazing.
+I have to say that being able to go to the farmers market in the middle of winter and find strawberries, avocados, tomatoes, great greens, all that citrus… was really amazing.
 Not to mention sea urchins and crabs.
 L.A. is such a wonderful place to cook.

 Look at how fast the meat supply has already changed in large cities…

 FYD: You were miles ahead in terms of food consciousness.
-If social media was the norm in the early to mid 1990′s (ditto books and films like Fast Food Nation, Food Inc.) would people feel more socially responsible with regard to food and the earth?
+If social media were the norm in the early to mid 1990’s (ditto books and films like Fast Food Nation, Food Inc.) would people feel more socially responsible with regard to food and the earth?

 RR: I am actually excited by how much HAS changed as Americans become aware of the importance of their food choices.
 There has been an enormous change in just the past few years, as Americans start to think about the implications of industrialized food, become aware of confinement animal facilities, look into the devastation of the oceans and start asking why we have this crisis of obesity and diabetes.
 Five years ago very few people were aware of these problems; today every thinking person knows that we are facing increasingly serious questions about the way the world eats.
 Has social media helped?
 Absolutely.
 And I look forward to an ever more educated public.